coil-kt/coil/coil-svg/README.md

 }
 ```

 And that's it!
-The `ImageLoader` will automatically detect any SVGs using their file headers and decode them correctly.
+The `ImageLoader` will automatically detect any SVGs and decode them correctly.